 (H) Machinery, equipment, tools, supplies, and other tangible personal property purchased or leased by a construction contractor and used or consumed in performing a construction contract, including a contract specified in paragraph (D) of this rule, are taxable.
-The repair or installation of these items is also taxable.
+The repair or installation of these items also is taxable.

-(1) A contractee claiming an exemption specified in division (D) of this rule must complete and deliver to the contractor a construction contract exemption certificate.
+(1) A contractee claiming an exemption specified in paragraph (D) of this rule must complete and deliver to the contractor a construction contract exemption certificate.
 If the contractee is a governmental entity, a government official must sign under the "political subdivision" section of the certificate.
 All other contractees claiming exemption must sign under the "owner/contractee" section.
 If there is one prime contractor on the job, the contractee need only supply one exemption certificate to the prime contractor.

 The contractor should make copies of the construction contract exemption certificate signed by the contractee and use those copies when making purchases of materials that will be incorporated into real property pursuant to the construction contract.
 A prime contractor must provide copies to all subcontractors for their use in purchasing materials for the job.
 The contractor or subcontractor must sign each certificate copy used when purchasing materials.